Together in Christ: 'God Revealed!' — John 1:18

 Key Thought

 Do you want to know what God is like?
-Look at Who and what Jesus did in His ministry and how He did it.
-Jesus is not only our window into understanding God, but He is also — as Paul told the Colossians — "the visible image of the invisible God."
+Look at Who Jesus was and what He did in His ministry and how He did it.
+Jesus is not only our window into understanding God, but He is also - as Paul told the Colossians - "the visible image of the invisible God."
 [1] In the epistle to the Hebrews, the Holy Spirit built on these understandings to describe Jesus in these words:

 The Son radiates God's own glory and expresses the very character of God, and he sustains everything by the mighty power of his command.
 When he had cleansed us from our sins, he sat down in the place of honor at the right hand of the majestic God in heaven.
 [2]